gracewang723/Algo_Course/index.rst

 * Fall 2018

-* Core course for undergraduate of UESTC
+* Core course for undergraduates of UESTC

 Course Mission
 =========================